Adult Inmate Visiting Guidelines

 All prisoners are eligible to receive visits unless they have temporarily lost that privilege due to disciplinary action.
 There are, however, different types of visits.

 Most prisoners are in the general population and may receive contact visits.
-Contact visits allow the prisoner to sit together with his/her visitors and have limited physical contact with them (a brief kiss and/or hug at beginning and end of visit, hold hands during the visit).
+Contact visits allow the prisoner to sit together with his/her visitors and have limited physical contact with them.
+Visitors may briefly embrace their loved one while masked upon greeting and again upon exiting the visiting room.
+We understand loved ones are eager to reunite, but at this time, physical contact must be limited to avoid spread of COVID-19.
 These visits occur in a large visiting room, usually furnished with tables and chairs and usually shared with many other prisoners and visitors.
 Contact visits are restricted to five visitors at a time.
 Contact visits are not limited in duration except for normal visiting hours or terminations caused by overcrowding to allow other visits to begin.

 Prisoners who are still in reception (recently admitted to CDCR or transferred between prisons) or who are segregated (i.e., Administrative Segregation, Security Housing Units, Adjustment Centers, pending specific rules violation report charges, or assigned to Behavior Management Units) are restricted to non-contact visits.
 Non-contact visits occur with a glass partition between the prisoner and his/her visitors.
 The prisoner is escorted in handcuffs by staff to the visit.
 The handcuffs are removed only after the prisoner is secured in his/her side of the visiting booth; thus, parents who do not wish to have children see the prisoner in restraints should wait away from the booth or glass partition until the prisoner is settled.
 Non-contact visits are restricted to three visitors and are limited in time (usually one to two hours, depending on the prison and the reason for the non-contact status of visits).